amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

       each cropped image during the classification network training.
       The improvement here is significant, on imagenet
     - 2018 arxiv

+# Instance segmentation
+- solo: segmenting objects by locations
+    - arxiv 7/2020
+    - key
+        - instance segmentation task
+        - two branches
+            - one branch is used to predict the category information on S by S grid.
+            - another branch contains S^2 channels.
+Each corresponds to class-agnostic mask for that location

 # Dection & Counting
 - Rethinking Object Detection in Retail Stores